Stationary measures and random walks on $\tilde{A}_2$-buildings: Affine buildings of type

-where $[Q(x, v)]$ is the class (for the strongly asymptotic relation) of the geodesic ray based at $x$, in the direction of $v$.

-A key property, which we state in Proposition \ref{bijection ends chambers} below, is that the space of ends of a given panel tree $T_v$ is in bijection with the residue $\res(v)$ of the chambers at infinity containing $v$.
-This fact was known to Tits \cite{tits86}, and was used in its classification of affine buildings.
-Let us describe this application for any affine building.
-Let $F^\infty$ be a panel at infinity, and let $S$ be a sector in $X$, one of whose faces represents $F^\infty$.
-In other words, the parallel class $[S]_\sim$ of $S$ belongs to the residue $\res(F^\infty)$ of $F^\infty$ in the building at infinity $\bdinf$.
+Let $X$ be an affine building and let $F^\infty$ be a simplex at infinity.
+There is a way of attaching an affine building $X(F^\infty)$ to the panel $F^\infty$, as a set of equivalence classes of affine panels representing $F^\infty$.
+If $F^\infty $ is of codimension 1, $T_{F^\infty} := X(F^\infty)$ is an $\mathbb{R}$-tree called the \emph{panel tree at infinity}, see \cite{tits86}.
+Let $S$ be a sector in $X$, one of whose faces represents $F^\infty$, that is, the parallel class $[S]_\sim$ of $S$ belongs to the residue $\res(F^\infty)$ of $F^\infty$ in the building at infinity $\bdinf$.
 We have a well-defined homomorphism of affine buildings